 - AC power input.
 This connector connects the graphics module to an AC power outlet. - Console port.
 This DB-9 serial port (console and diagnostic port) enables you to connect a system console to the L1 controller on the graphics module. - L1 port (USB type B).
-This universal serial bus (USB) type B connector connects the graphics module L1 controller to an optional L2 controller.

-- NUMAlink connectors.
-These NUMAlink connectors connect the XG2N-module or other optional modules to the compute module.
-This connection is made with a NUMAlink cable at 3.2 GB/s in each direction. - NUMAlink LED.
-Each NUMAlink connector has a yellow LED and a green LED (located to the right of the NUMAlink connector).
-The yellow LED indicates that both the graphics module and the host system module to which it is connected are powered on.
-The green LED indicates that the host system has established a link to the XG2N graphics or other optional module.
+This universal serial bus (USB) type B connector connects the graphics module L1 controller to an optional L2 controller. - NUMAlink connectors.
+These NUMAlink connectors are used to connect base compute, XG2N, CPU expansion, or CMPX modules to each other or to optional router modules.
+These connections are made with a NUMAlink cable at 3.2 GB/s in each direction. - NUMAlink LEDs.
+Each NUMAlink connector has a yellow LED and a green LED (both located to the right of the NUMAlink connector).
+These LEDs provide information about this specific NUMAlink connection: - The yellow LED illuminates when this module and the module to which this port is connected are both powered on.